Strategyproof Learning: Building Trustworthy User-Generated Datasets: Conclusion

 \section{Conclusion}

-This paper introduced \system{}, an algorithm for both common and personalized collaborative learning.
-We proved that the hyperparameters of \system{} strongly affect its strategyproofness and Byzantine resilience guarantees.
-We identified hyperparameters for which our personalized collaborative learning framework is arbitrarily manipulable by a single strategic user.
-This major vulnerability should be a central concern for machine learning algorithms deployed in adversarial environments, such as social media.
-We then showed how to guarantee strategyproofness as well as Byzantine resilience through an adequate choice of these hyperparameters and of the regularization terms.
+We introduced \licchavi{}, an algorithm for global and personalized learning, and we analyzed its strategyproofness.
+We proved both positive and negative theorems.
+Perhaps most importantly, we showed that \licchavi{} yields some asymptotic $\strategyproofbound$-strategyproofness guarantees, and we sketched how to guarantee approximate strategyproofness in the general setting, by tuning \licchavi{}.
 We argue that such considerations are critical to guarantee the trustworthiness of training databases and, eventually, the security of deployed machine learning algorithms.

-\paragraph{Negative societal impacts.} We stress that \system{} only guarantees a certain kind of fairness among those that participate actively and provide many data.
-In practice, one must be wary of participation imbalance.
-Future research should address this.
+We also implemented \licchavi{} for language fine tuning, and our experiments highlighted its practicality and performance.